 In our globally connected world today, a proliferating, dynamic network of personal interests, passions, and knowledge is transforming how we live and learn.
 Shift has happened.
 Good schools are adjusting.
 Where the adjustment is slower than the pace of change, another shift is happening: students are learning in digital communities despite schools.
 The result is personalized learning.
 If it’s not taking place in schools, it’s happening outside them.
 This separation makes no sense.
-The gap needs to be closed if schools are to remain relevant.
+The gap needs to be closed.

 The 2010 Symposium on [Re]Design for Personalized Learning identified the following three key conditions and findings: